Our project will protect cultural heritage which is of significant local and global socio-cultural, historic, scientific and economic value.

 The Cultural Protection Fund was launched in June 2016 by the British Council in partnership with Department for Digital, Culture, Media and Sport.
 The £30m fund is set up to protect cultural heritage overseas at risk due to conflict.

-The project will carry out a three-week training programme to train Libyan and Tunisian professionals in:
+The project will carry out training programme to train Libyan and Tunisian professionals in:

 – GIS and survey techniques (use of apps, 3D modelling and geophysics)